How To Turn Price Shoppers Into Valuable Customers

 Potential customers need to know that you hear what they are saying and that their situation matters.
 There is no better way to gain trust than to ask questions and listen intently to the answers.

 Let's take the example of the caller that said their water heater wasn't working, for instance.
-How many questions could that CSR have asked to better understand what's happening with their hot water system?
+How many questions could that representative have asked to better understand what's happening with their hot water system?

 - How old is the unit?